-The sunk cost fallacy is sometimes known as the "Concorde Fallacy"i referring to the fact that the British and French governments continued to fund the joint development of Concorde even after it became apparent that there was no longer an economic case for the aircraft.
-The British government regarded the project privately as a "commercial disaster" which should never have been Kenny Rogers' song, "The Gambler," offers insight into this situation when he advises:
+The sunk cost fallacy is sometimes known as the "Concorde Fallacy" referring to the fact that the British and French governments continued to fund the joint development of Concorde even after it became apparent that there was no longer an economic case for the aircraft.
+The British government regarded the project privately as a started, and was almost cancelled, but political and legal issues ultimately made it impossible for either government to pull out.

+"commercial disaster" which should never have been

+Kenny Rogers' song, "The Gambler," offers insight into this situation when he advises: